Anonymous-techP/TipAD/README.md

 tail -f run.log
 ```

 That's the whole procedure.
 A preflight report prints immediately (detected memory, CPU count, whether the requested workers fit), followed by per-series training progress.
-Once you see that, the environment is set up correctly and you can leave the run unattended.
+Once you see that, the environment is set up correctly, and you can leave the run unattended.

 The run finishes by printing the Avg.RANK comparison table.
 Results are written to `experiments/eval_merged.csv` (this is the file the paper reports), alongside the per-seed `experiments/eval_merged_s2023.csv` and `experiments/eval_merged_s2024.csv`.

+**Workers do not change the results**, only how long the run takes.

+**Interrupted runs resume safely.** Cache writes are atomic, so stopping the run
+at any point never corrupts it.
+Re-running the same command picks up where it
+left off; series already computed (cached in `eval_arrays_s<seed>/`) are skipped.

 ### Choosing the number of workers